fraserivison/apex-adventures/README.md

 The icons in the footer are from [Font Awesome] (https://fontawesome.com/kits)

 Part of the code for the styling of the images on the gallery.html is from [W3Schools] (https://www.w3schools.com/css/css3_images.asp)

+Part of the code for the styling of the Navigation Bar is from [CodePen](https://codepen.io/maheshambure21/pen/QwXaRw)